Zfkirke0109/MC-s-Charging-Controller/README.md

           :- [ START % ] is optional
           :-   Defaults :- 80 60

+      [ --shut ] [ SHUT % ]
+          :- Set threshold ( % ) used by mcc daemon mode for powering off the device :-   Default  :- 20

       [ --keep ] [ KEEP % ]
           :- Keep battery level at certain [ KEEP % ]